 - Content that displays or shows how to distribute non-consensual sexual imagery.

-We may allow content that includes harassment if the primary purpose is educational, documentary, scientific or artistic in nature.
-This is not a free pass to harass someone.
+If the primary purpose is educational, documentary, scientific or artistic in nature, we may allow content that includes harassment.
+These exceptions are not a free pass to harass someone.
 Some examples include:

-- Scripted performances: Insults made in the context of an artistic medium such as scripted satire, stand-up comedy or music (e.g. a diss track).
-Note: This is not a free pass to harass someone and claim 'I was joking'.
+- Scripted performances: Insults made in the context of an artistic medium such as scripted satire, stand-up comedy or music (such as a diss track).
+Note: This exception is not a free pass to harass someone and claim 'I was joking'.

 Note: We take a harder line on content that maliciously insults someone based on their protected group status, regardless of whether or not they are a high-profile person.